je-repo/fitnessapp/README.md

 **editworkout (login required)**

 Renders editworkout.html file.
-This function updates workout information, deletes and updates exercise records. session.get("user_id") and session.get("workout_id") are used to filter for the relevant workout record.
-It is then shown on the page and can be edited.
-Changeable elements include date, start time, end time and workout sets, which include exercise, set, reps and weight.
-Try- and except clauses are used to catch expected- and unexpected errors.
-Workout exercises and sets are grouped by exercise name and set number, both in ascending order.
-This ensures a structured overview of the data, regardless of order in which the exercise and sets were entered.
+This function displays and updates workout-related data, including datetime (day, start- and finish time), notes, exercises, sets, reps and weights.
+To maintain some sort of order, exercises and sets are grouped by alphabet and numerical value, in ascending order, respectively.

+The workout record is retrieved with session.get("user_id") and session.get("workout_id").
+Try-except blocks are used to handle database retrieval errors.

 **index (login required)**

-This function renders the index.html file, showing the workout metrics dashboard and brief workout history.
+Renders index.html.
+This is the homepage for logged-in users, which displays a set of workout metrics and the most recent workouts.

-The workout metrics dashboard uses the user id to query the database and calculate various metrics.
-This includes average workout duration, days since last workout, workouts in last 7 days, workouts in last 30 days, workouts in last 90 days and total volume lifted.
-Days since last workout uses a try- and except clause to catch an error that is raised, when a user account has no workout records.
-The total volume lifted calculation also uses a try- and except clause for a similar reason.
+The workout metrics are calulated with data retrieved with the user id.
+This includes average workout duration, days since last workout, workouts in last 7-, 30- and 90 days, and total volume lifted.
+Most recent workouts displays the 5 latest workouts for viewing, editing or deleting.
-The data is loaded into a dictionary called "dashboard" and passed into the render_template function, as one variable with many key-value pairs, to simplify passing multiple variables at once.

-The brief workout history shows the 5 most recent workouts that can be deleted or edited.
+Database retrieval errors are handled with try-except blocks.

 **login**

-Linked to the login.html file, this functions allows the user to login to their profile.
-The user id and password is submitted via a post request form.
-Upon successful validation of both inputs, with the retrieve_user- and check_password_hash functions, the user is then redirected to index.html.
-Errors are raised with the error_message function with a relevant message.
+Renders login.html.
+If the user is not logged-in, this will be the first page displayed, prompting them to login or register.
+Upon successful login, the user is redirected to index.html.

 **logout (login required)**

-This function is related to the base.html file.
-Specifically, the logout button located in the top right corner of the navigation bar, when a user is logged in.
-When executed it logs out the user from their session with session.pop("user_id", None) and redirects them to login.html.
+This function operates the logic for the logout button in the navigation bar, which is in base.html.
+It is displayed for logged-in users.
+Upon activation, the user is logged out with session.pop("user_id", None) and redirected to login.html.

 **profile (login required)**

+Renders profile.html.
 This function renders the profile.html file.
-The page displays profile information including user id, username, first name, last name, date of birth, member since, height(cm) and weight(cm) and features an edit profile button.
-The information is queried from the database table "users" with the user id.
+The page displays profile information including user id, username, first name, last name, date of birth, member since, height(cm) and weight(cm) and a button to convert between imperial- and metric units.
+Users are able to edit their profile details.

-**register**

-Linked to the register.html file, this function allows users to create a new account to use the web app, via a post request form.
-The username, password and confirm password fields are required, in order to create an account.
-First name, last name, date of birth, height(cm) and weight(kg) are optional fields.
-They can be edited later in the profile page.
-If-statements are used to check that password and confirm password match, the username does not already exist in the database and that the password meets security requirements.
+**search_exercise (login required)**

+API function to retrieve exercise autosuggestions for editworkout.html.

+**register_login**

+Renders register_login.html.
+This function is used to create a new user account via POST request.
+The username, password and confirm password fields are required.
+Passwords must meet the requirements of having at least one lower case letter, one upper case letter, one number and one special symbol.
+The password nad confirmed passwords have to match.

+**register_details**

+Renders register_details.html.
+This is the second page of the registration process.
+It contains optional fields to populate the user profile with first name, last name, date of birth, height(cm) and weight(kg).
+The data can be edited in the profile page.

+**workoutanalytics (login required)**

+Renders workoutanalytics.html.
+This function uses plotly, a Python open source library to render graphs to visualise workout data.
+Other libraries considered were seaborn and matplotlib. plotly was chosen at the time, due to perceived ease of use.
+The limitations of this library include enforced minimum sizes for graphs.
+Documentation on the difference between plotly.express and go and available features was somewhat confusing.

+The following graphs are displayed:
+ * Pie chart: sets performed by muscle group of all time
+ * Horizontal bar chart: top 10 exercises by sets
+ * Horizontal bar chart: top 10 exercises by weight
+ * Scatter-/ line graph: max weight progression by exercise

 **workouthistory (login required)**

-This function shows the user all workouts ever created in their account.
-The user id is used to filter the relevant workout records from the database table "workouts".
-Workout records are paginated to 10 rows per page.
-The user can navigate between previous, next and specific pages to view their workout history.
-The pagination feature is manually built with SQLite3.
-The SQLite3 function ROW_NUMBER () is used to number and filter the rows returned.
-SQLAlchemy offered built-in pagination, which could have streamlined the implementation of this feature.
-However, implementing SQLAlchemy would have required all SQLite3 queries to be rewritten, which was decided against for this project.
-The workout history is sorted by date in descending order by default and can be sorted by date in ascending order with the button next to the table heading date.
-The sorting can be switched back and forth with the button.
-Users can also edit and delete workout records on this page.
+Renders workouthistory.html.
+This function retrieves and displays all user workout records, ordered by date in descending order.
+The date sorting can be changed between ascending- and descending order with a button next to the date column heading.
+Each page displays 10 workouts.
+Workout records can be accessed for viewing and editing.

+The pagination feature was manually built with SQLite3.
+ROW_NUMBER () is used to enumerate and filter rows from the "workout" table.

+SQLAlchemy was considered for its built-in pagination feature.
+However, switching database technology at this point would have required rewriting all SQL queries.
+This cost was deemed to outweigh the benefits, so, the change was not made.

 <br>